Tanz0rz/haxe-fmod/docs/guides/callbacks.md

 instance.setCallback(handler, EventCallbackType.TIMELINE_BEAT | EventCallbackType.STOPPED);
 ```

 Each instance has one handler.
-A second registration replaces the first. `release()` removes the handler on every target.
+A second registration replaces the first. `release()` removes the handler on every target once FMOD accepts the call.
 Put cleanup code there.
 A `Destroyed` case never runs on HTML5.
 See [Limitations](../limitations.md#html5).

 `EventDescription.setCallback(handler, ?mask)` stores a handler.
 From then on `createInstance` installs it on every new instance of that description.
 Instances created before the call keep their handler.
 An instance's own `setCallback` replaces the inherited handler. `clearCallback()` removes the description's handler and leaves existing instances unchanged.